bryankb10/open-source/InstructionAndDescription/Instructions.md

 cd /var/www/html

-to make our webpage available in the browser and use the git clone command to navigate to the directory where you want to clone the repository.
+because this is the directory to make our webpage available in the browser and use the git clone command to navigate to the directory where you want to clone the repository.
 To use the git clone command, type

 sudo git clone https://github.com/bryankb10/open-source.git